Inquest or no inquest?

 - Coroners will not have to gain consent or permission from any third party in exercising this power.

 - Coronial investigations will not replace current investigations undertaken by the hospital or NHS agencies.

 There are a number of bodies and initiatives that are working tirelessly to reduce the risk and incidence of stillbirth, but many of them are driven by other significant concerns, such as the prevention of maternal death in pregnancy and childbirth.
 Absolutely, therefore, there is room for the scope and power of a Coroner’s inquest into stillbirths.

 Why involve a Coroner with a stillbirth?

 If a Coroner finds that lessons could or should be learned from any particular case, then a Prevention of Future Deaths report (PFD) must be made.
-There would be a duty by the hospital Trust or other relevant organisation to respond to the PFD, confirming any learning points and changes that have been implemented.
+There would be a duty by the hospital Trust or other relevant organisations to respond to the PFD, confirming any learning points and changes that have been implemented.
 At the moment there is no such duty on clinicians in stillbirth cases.
-The Coronial investigation, with or without a PFD, would promote enhanced patient safety and promote best practice in antenatal care.
+The Coronial investigation, with or without a PFD, would promote enhanced patient safety and promote best practices in antenatal care.

 The Chief Coroner issued revised guidance on 4th November 2020 on the issuing of new PFDs under the Act.
 The notable changes are that:

 - There is an increased emphasis on the point that PFDs are not intended as a punishment, they are made for the benefit of the public and intended to improve public health, welfare and safety.